Technical spot on K2 would make retrieval of Sadpara and Snorri’s bodies difficult, says Sajid

 Sajid Sadpara, the son of Pakistani climber Muhammad Ali Sadpara, has said that the bodies of his father and Iceland’s John Snorri are on a "technical spot" at an altitude of 8,400 metres on K2 and retrieving them and bringing them down would be very difficult.

 Sajid and his teammates safely reached the base camp at 6:15pm today after a successful K2 summit on Wednesday.
-A decision on the retrieval of the bodies is expected soon after the families of the deceased climbers take a decision.
+A decision on the retrieval of the bodies is expected soon after the families of the deceased climbers decide on a course of action.

 The K2 search expedition was planned by Sajid and his teammates — Canadian filmmaker Elia Saikaly and Nepal's Pasang Kaji Sherpa — to locate the bodies of his father Ali Sadpara, Iceland's Snorri and Chile's Juan Pablo Mohr.
 The three climbers were last seen on February 5 near the Bottleneck on K2 as they attempted to reach the summit of the mountain.